 Even without medication, there’s a close relationship between hypertension and erectile dysfunction.
 In fact, ED is sometimes one of the first signs of high blood pressure.
 Proper blood flow is an essential part of causing the penis to become erect.
 When a person has high blood pressure, the artery walls are not as relaxed and open as they need to be for enough blood to reach the penis to cause an erection (Hernández-Cerda, 2020).

-Patients with hypertension are about twice as likely to experience ED than non-hypertensive patients.
-It’s a bit hard to parse out how many of those patients are experiencing ED due to the high blood pressure versus medication-induced ED.
+Patients with hypertension are about twice as likely to experience ED as non-hypertensive patients.
+It’s difficult to parse out how many of those patients experience ED due to the high blood pressure versus medication-induced ED.
 All we know is that people with high blood pressure have higher rates of ED, whether or not they’re being treated with blood pressure meds (Viigimaa, 2014).

-The good news is, no matter what the cause of your ED, there are treatments available.
+The good news is that no matter the cause of your ED, treatments are available.

-As we’ve seen, if you’ve got high blood pressure, it’s not uncommon to also experience some level of trouble getting and maintaining an erection.
+As we’ve seen, if you’ve got high blood pressure, it’s not uncommon to also experience some difficulty getting and maintaining an erection.
 Whether that’s from the high blood pressure itself or from a medication your healthcare provider has prescribed, don’t worry.
-There are good treatments available.
+There are many treatments available.